esphome/esphome-docs/components/light/partition.rst

 (like :doc:`fastled` or :doc:`neopixelbus`) into a single addressable light.
 This platform also allows splitting up an addressable lights into multiple segments, so that segments can be individually controlled.
 Similarly, a single light strip can be partitioned into multiple partitions with this integration.

+Combining multiple led stripes into one with segments:

 .. code-block:: yaml